3 North Carolina Non-12-Step Drug Rehab Centers

 • post-recovery support

-• drug abuse and addiction education
+• drug use disorder and addiction education

 • dual diagnosis treatment for co-occurring mental health and substance use disorders